IanKeen/IanKeen.github.io/_posts/2020-05-11-container-coordinators.md

 }
 ```

-Using this you can propagate errors from anywhere in your hierarchy back to a single place, like you `UIWindow`.
+Using this you can propagate errors from anywhere in your hierarchy back to a single place, like your `UIWindow`.
 Remember, the `UIWindow` can be a custom subclass just like your other Containers.
 You can present a generic error alert from there by overriding `handleError`.

 ### IBAction

-You can also add `@IBAction` to your `UIResponder` extensions, doing this will allow you to call them with `UIButton` taps with no code at all.
+You can also add `@IBAction` to your `UIResponder` extensions; doing this will allow you to call them with `UIButton` taps with no code at all.

 ### Pay it forward!

 Finally don't forget you are dealing with a linked list!
 Just because you override one of these custom actions doesn't mean you have to end the chain.
-You might want to update your UI based on the fact an error occured but not mess with the default handling you have in your `UIWindow` i.e.:
+You might want to update your UI based on the fact that an error occured but not mess with the default handling you have in your `UIWindow` i.e.:

 ```swift
 class MyViewController: UIViewController {